SuryaSubramanian1997/Supporting-Multiprocessor-Resource-Synchronization-on-Latest-RTEMS-with-Formal-Verification/README.md

 ## Patching RTEMS with new protocols

-For this thesis, RTEMS 5.1 is used and the original source code can be found at https://ftp.rtems.org/pub/rtems/releases/5/5.1/sources/rtems-5.1.tar.xz.
+-For this thesis, RTEMS 5.1 is used and the original source code can be found at https://ftp.rtems.org/pub/rtems/releases/5/5.1/sources/rtems-5.1.tar.xz.

-After installing the toolchain, the patch can be applied to the rtems kernel
+-After installing the toolchain, the patch can be applied to the rtems kernel

 <br />
-Before applying the patch, please make sure that you have downloaded the correct version or RTEMS
+Before applying the patch, please make sure that you have downloaded the correct version of RTEMS

         patch -p1 < RTEMS_file.patch